-The Land and Water Conservation Fund Act was enacted by Congress in 1964 "to strengthen the health and vitality of the citizens of the United States" through planning, acquisition, and development of land and water outdoor recreation facilities.
+The Land and Water Conservation Fund Act of 1965 (Act) was enacted by Congress in 1964 "to strengthen the health and vitality of the citizens of the United States" through planning, acquisition, and development of land and water outdoor recreation facilities.
 A trust fund was created to collect receipts from several sources (chiefly from outer continental shelf oil leases) from which Congress would annually appropriate funds to be distributed among the states and territories.
-To learn more about the history and accomplishments of this program, see the National Park Service website .

-The Department of Natural Resources, Office of Management and Budget Services, is responsible for overseeing the program and is the main liaison between the state and the National Park Service.
-Grant personnel from that office conduct post-completion inspections of each LAWCON-funded site every five years to ensure the terms of the grant agreements are being followed.
+The Department of Natural Resources (DNR), Parks and Trails Division is responsible for compliance and enforcement of these provisions for both state and locally sponsored projects.
+In addition to a final inspection, grant personnel from the division conduct post-completion inspections of each LWCF site every five years to ensure the terms of the grant agreements are being followed.
 Any changes to assisted sites must be approved in advance.
-Please contact the Grants Manager for your area with any questions or concerns.

 When non-outdoor recreation facilities or uses are put on LWCF 6(f) land, you must go through what is called a conversion.
 Section 6(f)(3) of the Act states:

 The Secretary shall approve such conversion only if he finds it to be in accord with the then existing comprehensive statewide outdoor recreation plan and only upon such conditions as he deems necessary to assure the substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location.